 Investment properties under development mainly comprises the costs relating to warehouses and Razeen workers residential cities in industrial zones.

-The inputs used in the valuation are not based on observable market data and thus the valuation techniques were considered to be Level 3 valuation.
-There has been no change to the valuation technique during the year and no transfer in the current year between the levels of the fair value hierarchy (2021: Nil).
+There has been no change to the valuation technique during the year and no transfer in the current year between the levels of the fair value hierarchy (2022: Nil).